grommet/grommet/src/js/components/Layer/README.md

 ## Properties

-**onClickOverlay**
+**onClickOutside**

-Function that will be called if the overlay background is clicked.
+Function that will be invoked when the user clicks outside the layer.

 ```
 boolean